 Royal Enfield Interceptor 650 Picture Gallery

-The Royal Enfield 650 twins, however, share the platform, engine, suspension system and other components.
-Both the bikes derive power from a newly-developed 648 cc, twin-cylinder, 8-valve, oil-cooled, SOHC engine with fuel injection technology.
-This motor, with RE’s first 6-speed gearbox, delivers a top power of 47bhp at 7,100rpm and 52Nm of torque at 5,250rpm.
+Interestingly, the Royal Enfield 650 twins share the platform, engine, suspension system and other components.
+Powering both the bikes is a newly-developed 648 cc, twin-cylinder, 8-valve, oil-cooled, SOHC engine boosted with fuel injection technology.
+This motor, with RE’s first 6-speed gearbox, pushes out a maximum power of 47bhp at 7,100rpm and a peak torque of 52Nm at 5,250rpm.
+It also gets a slip assist clutch.
 Read: Upcoming Royal Enfield Bikes in India

-While the Royal Enfield Continental GT 650 carries a kerb weight of 199kg and offers a fuel tank capacity of 12.5-litres, the RE Interceptor 650 weighs 203kg and comes with a fuel tank capacity of 13.7-litres.
+While the Royal Enfield Continental GT 650 weighs 199kg and offers a fuel tank capacity of 12.5-litres, the RE Interceptor 650 carries a kerb weight of 203kg and has a fuel tank capacity of 13.7-litres.
 The RE 650 twins will be the company’s first motorcycles in India to feature dual channel ABS (antilock braking system) as standard along with the disc brakes.

 Royal Enfield Continental GT 650 Picture Gallery

-Both the bikes get 41 mm telescopic forks and twin coil-over gas-charged shock absorbers suspension units at the front and rear axles respectively.
-The twins come fitted with 18-inch wire-spoke wheels with 100-section front and 130-section rear Pirelli Phantom Sportscomp tube-type tyres.
+Damping duties on both the bikes are taken care of by 41 mm telescopic forks upfront and twin coil-over gas-charged shock absorbers suspension units.
+Stopping power comes from a 320mm front disc and a 240mm rear disc brakes.
+The twins have been assembled with 18-inch wire-spoke wheels shod with 100-section front and 130-section rear Pirelli Phantom Sportscomp tube-type tyres.

 Latest Video – BMW G 310 R and G 310 GS First Look Review